weareleaf/leaf-site/README.md

 - Run `npm run dev` to build the site
 - Run `npm run watch` to build the site and watch for changes
-- Run `npm run prod` to build a production ready version of the site
+- Run `npm run deploy` to build a production ready version of the site and deploy it to https://weareleaf.com

 ## Deployments